Program currently under revision – Updates coming soon

 Graduates receive a DEC, which entitles them to write the examination of l’Ordre des technologues en imagerie médicale,en radio-oncologie et en électrophysiologie médicale du Québec (OTIMROEPMQ).
 Those who successfully complete this examination become registered technologists; they are able to work across Canada and in many other countries.
 Graduates must meet provincial French requirements before being granted a work permit in Québec.

-Graduates of this program may work in general radiography (including emergency room) and/or radioscopy (including operating room), ultrasound, computed tomography (CT), magnetic resonance imaging (MRI) and other imaging modalities.
+Graduates of this program may work in general radiography (including emergency room) and/or radioscopy (including operating room), computed tomography (CT), magnetic resonance imaging (MRI) and other imaging modalities.